lambdalabs-eu1-webchat/webchat-documentation/README.md

     **What are the costs and benefits of using the third party solution?**

 **Feature Name:**
-ability to login
+Ability to login

 - **User access:**
   ALL
    **2-3 User Stories:** As a **\_** I want to **\_\_\_** so that\***\*\_\*\***

-  - As a guest I want to quickly login so that I can identify myself and use the features of the app.
+  - As a Guest, I want to quickly login so that I can identify myself and use the features of the app.
-  - As a receptionist I want to login so that I can identify and get access to receptionist secured features.
+  - As a Receptionist, I want to login so that I can identify and get access to receptionist secured features.
-  - As a admin I want to login so that I can identify and get access to admin secure features.
+  - As an Admin, I want to login so that I can identify and get access to admin secure features.
   **What internal APIs will you build to implement this feature?**

-  - Login endpoint
+  [POST] Login endpoint
   **Are there third party services, APIs, or platforms will you use to implement this feature?**
   - OAuth
   **Have you considered using native frameworks?**
   **What are the costs and benefits of using the third party solution?**

 **Feature Name:**